spettersson/splunk4patientprivacy/data_guide.md

 #### **4. Create the Sourcetype(s)**

 Begin by creating a Splunk [add-on](https://docs.splunk.com/Documentation/Splunk/latest/Admin/Whatsanapp#:~:text=a%20performance%20bottleneck.-,Add%2Don,specific%20capabilities%20to%20assist%20in%20gathering%2C%20normalizing%2C%20and%20enriching%20data%20sources.,-An%20add%2Don) that will house all the event line-breaking and event timestamp assignment configuration for each individual sourcetype.
-The idea is that this app then can be deployed across various components of your Splunk environment, ensuring that the appropriate configurations are applied where needed.
+The idea is that this add-on then can be centrally managed and then deployed across various components of your Splunk environment, ensuring that the appropriate configurations are applied where needed.

 To create a Splunk add-on that follows a structure that Splunk can understand, do the following: